 Stuff for the kids at Universal Studios Florida

-Young travelers to Universal Studios Florida get their very own area: Woody Woodpecker’s KidZone.
+Young travelers to Universal Studios Florida get their very own area, Woody Woodpecker’s KidZone.
 This is a surprisingly large section of the park that is strictly for the young and young at heart.
-Here you will find plenty of activities, three shows, character meet-and-greets, as well as two rides.
-It would not be difficult to spend at least a few hours just in Woody Woodpecker’s KidZone.
-Once you’re done here, skip over to Springfield USA for the Kang & Kodos spinner ride.
-Young Potter fans will also enjoy the shopping experiences and the treats (butterbeer ice cream!) inside Diagon Alley.
+Here, you will find plenty of activities, character meet-and-greets, a show, and two rides.
+It would not be difficult to spend at least a few hours just in KidZone.
+Once you’re done here, skip over to Springfield: Home of the Simpsons for the Kang & Kodos spinner ride.
+And young Harry Potter fans will also enjoy the shopping experiences and the treats (Butterbeer ice cream!) inside Diagon Alley.

-Check out our Complete guide to visiting USF with kids page to learn more.
+Check out our complete guide to visiting USF with kids to learn more.

-We have not included The Hogwarts Express in the main section of our priority list because of its unique feature: it’s a mode of transportation between Universal Studios Florida and Islands of Adventure as well as a themed riding experience.
-(Remember, park-to-park admission is required; tickets can be upgraded at the train stations).
-In any case, wait times generally aren’t longer than 20 minutes in either direction, although times do peak in mid-afternoon, possibly going up to 45 minutes on busier days.
+We have not included the Hogwarts Express in the main section of our priority list because of its unique feature: it’s a mode of transportation between Universal Studios Florida and Islands of Adventure as well as a themed riding experience.
+(Remember, park-to-park admission is required; tickets can be upgraded at the train stations.)
+In any case, the Express does have Express Pass access, but wait times generally aren’t longer than 20 minutes in either direction, anyway – although times do peak in mid-afternoon, possibly going up to 45 minutes on busier days.

 How to use the OI Priority List

-Theme parks are always busiest in the middle of the day, generally from 10:00am to 3:00pm.
-This means, if you want to minimize your wait times, you will want to visit the popular attractions at the very beginning or the very end of the day.
-Then, save the middle of the day to either check out the less popular attractions, see the live shows (which usually do not have wait times longer than waiting until the next show), or head back to your hotel for some rest.
+Theme parks are always busiest in the middle of the day, generally from 10:00 am to 3:00 pm.
+This means that, if you want to minimize your wait times, you will want to visit the popular attractions at the very beginning or the very end of the day.
+Then, save the middle of the day to either check out the less-popular attractions, see the live shows (which usually do not have wait times longer than waiting until the next performance), or head back to your hotel for some rest.

-When scheduling your visits to the most popular attractions such as Despicable Me, visit them at the beginning of the day if possible, not the end of the day.
-This is important because you never know when an attraction may be closed for mechanical reasons or for a private event.
-If you visit an attraction at the end of the day and it is closed, you simply are out of luck.
-However, if you visit first thing in the morning and it is temporarily closed, at least you will have the opportunity to try again later in the day.
-And private events are essentially never scheduled at the beginning of the day
+When scheduling your visits to the most popular attractions, such as Harry Potter and the Escape from Gringotts, visit them at the beginning of the day, if possible, and not the end of the day.
+This is important because you never know when a ride may be closed for mechanical reasons.
+If you visit an attraction at the end of the day and it is closed, you simply are out of luck; however, if you visit first thing in the morning and it is temporarily closed, at least you will have the opportunity to try again later on.

-- FREE Universal Studios Florida touring plan – accurate & up-to-date
+- FREE Universal Studios Florida 1-Day Touring Plan – Accurate & Up-to-Date

 - OI Priority List: Islands of Adventure